and flexible data plans on the eStore.

 Smart Connectivity has a patented embedded agent designed specifically for enabling cellular IoT connectivity, anywhere in the world.
 To ensure IoT devices can connect whenever and wherever they need to, the Smart Connectivity from Sierra Wireless is pre-loaded with a unique SIM profile enabling it to access multiple mobile network operator alliances.
 This provides the Smart Connectivity access to more networks than any single operator can provide.
 Multi-operator IoT connectivity means you and your IoT devices are not restricted to a single roaming alliance.
 Mobile IoT devices have access to more networks in more locations and are connected more often as they move.

 Instead of using a limited, predefined list of roaming networks, network selection is based on the best available network and data connection.
 The Smart Connectivity from Sierra Wireless actively monitors data connections, re-establishing connectivity when required.
 The Smart Connectivity has embedded in it a patented agent that dynamically and autonomously selects the most pertinent network, according to the device’s operational logic.
 There is no list of preferred networks; the agent runs a unique procedure for network scanning and selection, ensuring the best available network is used, regardless of location and time.
 Options with the scanning configuration make it easy to meet the specific needs of a deployment.

-The Smart SIM offers resilient global connectivity for always on service that can be relied upon to find the best data-capable connection, for continuous operation.
-The result is maximum coverage & performance with ultimate flexibility.
+The Smart SIM offers resilient global connectivity for always on service that can be relied upon to find the best data-capable connection for continuous operation.
+The result is maximum coverage and performance with ultimate flexibility.

-It offers Maximum Uptime to prevent service disruptions proactively with our 24/7/365 global network operations center continuous monitoring, selecting the best network in any given location so IoT devices can stay online 24/7.
+It offers Maximum Uptime to prevent service disruptions proactively with our 24/7/365 global network operations center’s continuous monitoring, selecting the best network in any given location so IoT devices can stay online 24/7.